 High level of certainty:

-From the perspective of transport, it is convenient to define the wide spectrum of droplet sizes exhaled in respiratory releases between small and large droplets .
-The cut-off between these sizes is typically 60–120 μm [1,2,3], varying with droplet composition and ambient conditions such as temperature and relative
+From the perspective of transport, it is convenient to define the wide spectrum of droplet sizes exhaled in respiratory releases between small and large droplets 1.
+The cut-off between these sizes is typically 60–120 μm 1,2,3, varying with droplet composition and ambient conditions such as temperature and relative humidity.

-Large droplets can travel ballistically, with a trajectory determined by their initial velocity, composition, and ambient conditions .
+Large droplets tend to travel ballistically, with a trajectory determined by their initial velocity, composition, and ambient conditions 2.

-After evaporation, small droplets are left which remain suspended as these have relevance for both long (i.e. ventilation) and short (i.e. puff) time scale problems.
+After evaporation, droplet nuclei are left which remain suspended as aerosol.
+These have relevance for both long (i.e. ventilation) and short (i.e. puff) range/time scale problems.

-The puff emitted by a cough or sneeze can transport droplets further than the ballistic model would predict, due to airflow, buoyancy, and humidity [5,6].
+The puff emitted by a cough or sneeze can transport droplets further than the ballistic model would predict, due to airflow, buoyancy, turbulence and humidity 5,6,14,15,16.

 Low level of certainty:

-The transport of an evaporating droplet depends on its final, equilibrium Current data suggests that sputum droplets can evaporate to 20–50% of their initial size, depending on composition and humidity [3,4].
+The transport of an evaporating droplet depends on its final, equilibrium size.
+Current data suggests that sputum droplets can evaporate to 20–50% of their initial size, depending on composition and humidity 3,4.

-The ventilation mode (e.g. displacement, mixing) can impact droplet settling time and travel distance .
+The ventilation mode (e.g. displacement, mixing) can impact droplet settling time and travel distance8.

 The dilution of an emitted droplet/aerosol cloud with distance from the source.